Emma Frances Dawson

-Life
+Early life

 Dawson was born in New England, but by 1880 was living in California, eventually in San Francisco, the setting for most of her stories.
 Following the 1906 earthquake, she moved to Palo Alto.

-Work
+Career

 Dawson wrote short stories and poems, originally printed in regional publications such as the Argonaut and Overland Monthly.
 Most of her fiction was reprinted in a collection An Itinerant House, and Other Stories (see references).
 The work is notable not just for its merit as atmospheric supernatural fiction, but for its detailed description of 19th century San Francisco.
 Ambrose Bierce, who seems to have been a mentor to Dawson in her literary efforts, praised her work as some of the best being written in the West Coast and representative of the region (as well as having similar high praise for verse).

 Despite critical praise and local celebrity status (she was often invited to give public readings of her poems), she struggled to make a living as a writer; reprinting one of her poems, an 1898 newspaper reported she was "so poor that she could not pay her rent last week till the recipient of $50 at the hands of (San Francisco) Mayor Phelan."